-Cash sickness benefits: Premiums vary depending on the fund, the type of benefits provided, the insured's age when entering the labor force, and the canton.
+Cash sickness benefits: Premiums vary depending on the fund, the type of benefits provided, the age first insured, and the canton.

-Cash maternity benefits: 0.15% of gross salary.
-Nonworking insured persons pay an annual flat-rate contribution of between 14 francs and 300 francs, depending on an assessment of their social conditions.
+Cash maternity benefits: 0.25% of gross salary.
+Nonworking insured persons pay an annual flat-rate contribution from 23 francs to 1,150 francs, depending on their means and other factors.

-Medical benefits: A single premium is paid and depends on the canton.
+Medical benefits: Premiums vary depending on the canton and on the insurer.